INDEX06 PROJECTS

 Technical Highlights

-TensorFlow/Keras CNN Sequential model with three Conv2D blocks (32 filters), Dropout(0.5) for regularization, ReduceLROnPlateau callback (factor=0.2, patience=5) for adaptive learning rate scheduling.
+TensorFlow/Keras CNNSequential model with three Conv2D + ReLU + MaxPooling2D blocks (32 filters, 3×3 kernels, valid padding), followed by Flatten, Dense(64) with ReLU, Dropout(0.5) for regularization, and a single sigmoid output unit.
+Includes ReduceLROnPlateau callback (factor=0.2, patience=5, min_lr=0.0001) for adaptive learning rate scheduling.

 Stack